Cosmological flux noise and measured noise power spectra in SQUIDs: Methods

-We now show that spatial fluctuations of the above type can be a source of near-$1/f$ noise.
-Consider an observer that moves with constant velocity $v$ through a medium with density fluctuations.
-We assume the medium is isotropic and the fluctuations have spatial power spectrum $P(k)$.
-Let $\rho (t)=\bar{\rho} +\delta \rho (t)$ be the local density surrounding the observer at time $t$.
-We may define a dimensionless stochastic process $Y(t)$ by $Y(t)=\delta \rho (t) /\bar{\rho}$, where $\bar{\rho}$ denotes the average density.
-Then one can easily verify that the stochastic process $Y(t)$ has the temporal power spectrum
+Let us now consider an observer that moves with constant velocity $v$ through this environment and let $\rho (t)=\bar{\rho} +\delta \rho (t)$ be the local density surrounding the observer at time $t$.
+Let us consider the dimensionless stochastic process $Y(t)$ given by $Y(t)=\delta \rho (t) /\bar{\rho}$, where $\bar{\rho}$ denotes the average density.
+From eq.~(\ref{222}) it follows that the stochastic process $Y(t)$ has the temporal power spectrum

+Here we use the definition of (temporal) power spectrum as used by statistical physicists (which has the dimension of time), and $f$ denotes the frequency.

-(see Supplemental Material (SM) part A for more details).
-A spatial Harrison-Zeldovich spectrum $P(k)=const$ of density fluctuations thus generates a temporal $1/f$ noise for an observer moving with constant velocity through it.
+From eq.~(\ref{333}) one sees that a medium with a spatial Harrison-Zeldovich spectrum $P(k)$ of density fluctuations generates a temporal $1/f$ noise for an observer that moves through it with constant velocity.
 More generally, spatial fluctuations with spectral index $n_s$ generate temporal noise with a power-law spectrum of type $1/f^\alpha$, where $\alpha=2-n_s$.
+Note that often one needs very strong assumptions (such as a uniform distribution of relaxation times \cite{koch}) to construct a plausible temporal model for the origin of $1/f$ noise.
+Here we see that spatial density fluctuations that are nearly-scale invariant provide a very natural way to generate near- $1/f$ noise. .